ouspg/CompSec/Lab4_Introduction_to_Shellcoding/README.md

 ```
 Note, that using script like above expects that program is taking input as argument.
 Also, the way how memory address is actually used as input, is not so straightforward.
 (Is your system Little- or Big-endian?)

-You probably have to disable protections meantioned in prerequisities to be able to succeed.
+You probably have to disable protections mentioned in prerequisites to be able to succeed.
 In this case, stack canaries might cause problems, if you are using other distribution than Kali Linux.